NYMC Students Distribute Masks and Good Will with the Mask Transit Project

 “We noticed that certain areas of New York City were being disproportionately affected by COVID-19.
 To combat that, we hoped access to masks would decrease that risk as well as decrease the burden on health care workers,” explained Ms. Makkapati.
 “We also provide educational material in five languages because mask hygiene is equally as important.”

 Soon after that meeting, Ms. Makkapati returned to Boston to be with her family during the pandemic and wasted no time starting a chapter there.
 “I was able to virtually organize the New York chapter while also helping get the Boston chapter off the ground," said Ms. Makkapati, who serves as co-director of the New York City chapter and donation chair for the Boston Chapter.

 When Daniel Bleykhman, SOM Class of 2023, returned home to Washington, D.C., he started a chapter there as well.
 Mask Transit continues to expand and has chapters in ten states and has distributed more than 70,000 masks.

-Ms. Makkapati reached out to the New York Medical College (NYMC) Gold Humanism Honor Society, that coordinates student volunteer activities and spearheads their own initiatives in response to the COVID-19 crisis, and word quickly spread.
+Ms. Makkapati reached out to the New York Medical College (NYMC) Gold Humanism Honor Society, which coordinates student volunteer activities and spearheads its own initiatives in response to the COVID-19 crisis, and word quickly spread.
 “The response from my fellow students was tremendous.
 Everyone understood the importance of masks as a preventive measure and wanted to ensure that those in need have access,” she said.